 Minutes:

-.
-I began by droping the outlier in minutes
+dependent on minutes.
+I began by droping the outlier in minutes column

 Null Hypothesis: